 - taking care of any possible injured parties - looking after people with reduced mobility or otherwise poor physical condition - if one is aware of someone having remained inside, this is to be reported

 Back-up gathering area

-Back-up gathering area: The authority will define when necessary
+Back-up gathering area: Notified where needed.

 In severe winter conditions or other situations, an additional gathering area may be needed.
 Authorities will also provide instructions about shelter locations for long-term shelter.